Lake Baikal mountain vole

 The Lake Baikal mountain vole or Olkhon mountain vole (Alticola olchonensis) is a species of rodent in the family Cricetidae.
 It is found principally on the Olkhon and Ogoi islands on Lake Baikal, in southern Siberia.
-While it was originally described as a species, Pavlinov and Rossolimo reassigned it as a subspecies of A. tuvinicus in 1987 before reinstating it as a species in 1998.
+It is also found in a small part of the bordering mainland Russia, on the Baikal coast of the Irkutsk Oblast.
+It was originally described as a subspecies of the silver mountain vole.
+Since then, it has been synonymized with A. roylei in 1978, A. tuvinicus, and A. macrotis before being reinstated as a species.
+It is likely a sister species to A. tuvinicus.